pratikunterwegs/holeybirds/README.md

 - `bash/` Some useful shell scripts for output rendering.

 - `renv/` Contains instructions to reproduce the project's R package environment, including version data, for better reproducibility.
 R package versions are stored in `./renv.lock`.
 The structure of the `renv` files is automatically created using the `renv` package (see https://rstudio.github.io/renv/articles/renv.html).

-  The exact versions used in this project are automatically restored upon opening the project's `holeybirds.Rproj` file in RStudio, or by using `renv::restore()` from the R terminal.